jadry92/BlogNotes/docs/_posts/notes/2019-09-07-Regular-Expretions.md

 But what does it mean all those weird characters? :unamused: :expressionless:

-First thing that we has to now about a Regex is that each caracter has a spesific meaning.
-For example, "`.`" means whaever caracter, thats mean:
+The first thing that we have to now about a Regex is that each character has a specific meaning.
+For example, "`.`" means whatever character, that's mean:

-If my string is `hola` and the Regex is `.` the restul will be:
+If my string is `hola` and the Regex is `.` the result will be ==`hola`==.
-==`hola`== with 4 machs
+Where all the string with each letter making matched with the Regex.

-the basic CheatSheets and how to use.
+The basic CheatSheets that we should have in mind to read an creat our .

 ##### Class:
 ```